Joachim-Otahal/DFS-N-Tools/README.md

   -Domaincontroller "FQDN of your domaincontroller"

   -AlwaysUpdateDFSACL:$True or $False.
-Default is $true, adding and replacing permissins, but not removing any DFS permission.
+Default is $true, adding and replacing permissions, but not removing any DFS permission.

   -ExcludeSpecialAccounts:$True or $false.
 Default is $true.